 Preliminary Exam: Offered before the beginning of each semester, this written examination covers material from MATH 600 and MATH 602 (Advanced calculus) and MATH 672 (Linear algebra).

 Students entering with Bachelor's degrees are required to pass the Preliminary Examination by the beginning of their 4th semester (by the beginning of their 2nd semester for students entering with Master's degrees).
 Students who do not meet this requirement are recommended for dismissal.

-Candidacy Exam: This oral examination is administered concurrently with the preliminary exam.
+Candidacy Exam: This written examination is administered concurrently with the preliminary exam.
 A student entering with a Bachelor's degree must pass the Candidacy Exam by the beginning of his/her 6th semester of study (by the 4th semester of study for those entering with a Master's degree).
 A second and final attempt is permitted.
 Dismissal will be recommended for a student who does not pass the Candidacy Exam on the second try.

-In this examination a student must choose 2 topics from Algebra, Analysis, Applied Mathematics, Discrete Mathematics and Numerical and Functional Analysis.
-The exams are based on MATH 650 and MATH 845 (Algebra), MATH 805, and MATH 807 (Analysis), MATH 616, MATH 617 and MATH 810 (Applied Mathematics, MATH 688 and MATH 689 (Discrete Mathematics), and MATH 611, MATH 612 and MATH 806 (Numerical and Functional Analysis).
+In this examination a student must choose 2 topics from Algebra, Analysis, Applied Mathematics and Discrete Mathematics.
+The exams are based on MATH 650 and MATH 845 (Algebra), two chosen from MATH 805, MATH 806 and MATH 807 (Analysis), MATH 616, MATH 617 and MATH 810 (Applied Mathematics) and MATH 688 and MATH 689 (Discrete Mathematics).
 Another subject area may be substituted for one of the above by petition to the graduate committee based on two graduate level courses and supported by a faculty member.